Jeanie Flood, Director, Ph.D., RN, IBCLC

 Resources and Facilities

 The Department of Nursing is located in the Engineering Building.
 Offices of the department and a classroom used by the department are available in the building.
-The Department of Nursing cooperates with other academic areas within the University to allow for students to take courses besides nursing to meet the general education core requirements of the baccalaureate degree.
+The Department of Nursing cooperates with other academic areas within New Mexico Highlands University to allow for students to take courses besides nursing to meet the general education core requirements of the baccalaureate degree.

 The RN-to-BSN Program of study is specifically designed for the registered nurse student to earn a baccalaureate degree.
 The RN-BSN Program is only available to students with a valid license to practice as a registered nurse and who hold an associate degree or diploma in nursing.
 Baccalaureate nursing education prepares professional nurses who have a strong foundation in liberal education.
 The RN-BSN Program allows registered nurses to build on core nursing knowledge and experience, but through their program, expand their knowledge base as leaders in the profession.
 Upon completion of the program, graduates will be prepared for positions in patient care, leadership, and community health and will be qualified to apply for advanced work in nursing at the master’s level.
 This is an on-line program, and practicums will be done in the student’s state of residence.